Hidalgo County: All 8 COVID-related deaths were unvaccinated individuals

 |Total:

-Since the pandemic began, 3,317 people have died as a result of the virus and 114,722 people have tested positive in the county.
-Of those total positive cases, 1,836 remain active.
+Since the pandemic began, 115,420 people have tested positive in the county.
+Of those total positive cases, 1,646 remain active.

+THURSDAY'S REPORT: Hidalgo County: 8 out of 12 COVID-related deaths were unvaccinated individuals

 MONDAY'S REPORT: Hidalgo County: 8 out of 10 COVID-related deaths were unvaccinated individuals